 What are the changes?

-Following Defra’s 2018 consultation on “proposals to tackle crime and poor performance in the waste sector and introduce a new fixed penalty for the waste duty of care”, we have learned that the Environment Agency plans to bring in charges for waste exemptions in England by April 2024 at the earliest.
+Following Defra’s 2018 consultation on “proposals to tackle crime and poor performance in the waste sector and introduce a new fixed penalty for the waste duty of care”, we have learned that the Environment Agency plans to bring in charges for waste exemptions in England by at some point in 2024.

-A public consultation on these charges is planned for Autumn 2023, as part of a wider consultation on other planned Environment Agency charges.
+A public consultation is due to take place by the end of the year, as part of a wider consultation on other planned Environment Agency charges.

 Ahead of these charges, the Environment Agency has been writing to exemption holders to encourage them to review and deregister exemptions that they do not need.